 “The Internet is a dangerous place,” said Jim Vigorito, Ph.D., a licensed psychologist.
 “People can begin [a relationship] at an innocuous level, and then it can progress to something more.”

 What starts as an emotional outlet can often lead a person down a slippery slope.
-Because the Web entices users with the lure of anonymity, one may be more prone to share personal issues with others — issues they wouldn’t normally talk about in person.
+Because the Web entices users with the lure of anonymity, one may be more prone to share personal issues with others.
 With barriers down, a deep level of emotional intimacy can develop between two people quickly.

 As prevalent as emotional affairs have become, some people don’t think they are harmful.
 Christian authors Dave Carder and Duncan Jaenicke explain the reason for this thinking in their book, “Torn Asunder: Recovering from Emotional Affairs.”
 “One reason lies in the lesser degree, or absence of, guilt and shame that often accompany extramarital sexual encounters.”
 The spouse entangled in the relationship may justify it as “innocent fun” because of the lack of physical contact.

 Several factors can lead to having an emotional affair.
 Communication or conflict resolution issues can lure a spouse to look for companionship elsewhere.
 Extramarital relationships can also attract those wanting to escape the stressful situations, pressures or responsibilities associated with family.
 And as with other temptations like pornography, the pursuit of fantasy undermines reality.

 So, how can you recognize an emotional affair?
 These signs may show that a relationship has gone too far:

 - You share personal thoughts or stories with someone of the opposite sex.

 - You feel a greater emotional intimacy with him or her than you do with your spouse.

 - You compare him or her to your spouse and begin listing why your spouse doesn’t add up.

 - You long for, and look forward to, your next contact or conversation.

 - You change your normal routine or duties to spend more time with him or her.

 - You feel the need to keep conversations or activities involving him or her a secret from your spouse.